 1. How does their application process work?

-One of the main purposes of a mortgage broker is to make purchasing a home easier for borrowers.
-The best brokers can provide the following data on their mortgage application process.
+A mortgage broker should make purchasing real estate easier for borrowers.
+The best brokers can provide data and insight into their mortgage application process.
 The following information will help you compare different brokers:

 - Average time to close a loan

-- List of third-party companies they use (e.g. appraisal, title insurance, escrow, and inspections)
+- List of third-party companies they use (e.g., home appraisal, title insurance, escrow, and inspections)

 - Cost to lock a mortgage rate

 - Clear eligibility criteria to qualify for lenders in their network

 - List of documents you need to complete your loan application

 2. Is the broker taking into account your personal circumstances?